Lishui Zhejiang, China Travel Guide

 Avoid street food that appears questionable or has been sitting out for a long time.

 Wash hands frequently.
-Be cautious with raw salads, unpeeled fruits, and shellfish.
+Be wary of raw salads, unpeeled fruits, and shellfish.